JalexSocial/rizzy.docs/content/docs/introduction/contentsecurity.md

 });
 ```

 For distributed environments, ensure that all instances share the same HMAC key.
 Otherwise, the key can be generated automatically during startup.
+You do not need to provide a NonceHMACKey configuration value if you want to have the key generated automatically by Rizzy.

 ### Generating a Secure HMAC Key